yingding/angular2Tutorial/README.md

 This sections shows how can you start this demo-app after you have cloned this repo.

 ## A Quick Start
+* Updating your npm wiht <code>npm install -g npm</code>
 * Installing TypeScript Compile with <code> npm install -g typescript</code>
 * Installing all node_modules with <code>npm install</code>
 * Installing TypeScript description files according to typings.json with <code>npm run typings install</code> ,after this the tsc can recognize Angular2 js lib
+* Installing the devDependency, sometime the devDependency Libs are not installed, to install the devDependency Libs with <code>npm install --only=dev</code>
+* Using <code>npm uninstall tsc</code>, then <code>npm install typescript</code> to remove tsc v1.5.x and install tsc 1.8.x.

 # 3. Angular2 RC5